 Secondary computer storage is where the computer stores data that is not immediately needed.

-This would be the hard disk drive and other internal bulk data storage forms, such as SSDs.
-Secondary storage is slower but non-volatile, which means it can store data permanently.
+The hard disk drive and other internal bulk data storage forms, such as SSDs.
+Secondary storage is slower but non-volatile so that it can store data permanently.

 The next level below secondary storage is tertiary storage.
-Tertiary storage is external bulk data storage not necessary for the operation of a computer.
+It is external bulk data storage not necessary for the operation of a computer.

-This might look like tapes and optical discs, and are usually reserved for large-scale operations.
+These might look like tapes and optical discs and are usually reserved for large-scale operations.

 Tertiary storage devices are typically connected to computers via physical data cables or server farms.

 The lowest level of data storage is offline storage.
-Offline storage is removable external bulk storage, not under the control of the central processing unit (CPU).
+It is removable external bulk storage, not controlled by the central processing unit (CPU).

 When connected to a computer, offline storage devices behave like tertiary storage.
-External hard drives, flash drives, and rewritable optical discs are all forms of offline storage.
+External hard drives, flash drives, and rewritable optical discs are all forms of it.